jakeprins/nextwind/README.md

 },
 ```

-Note: When you deploy your app NOT to Netlify, you need to run your own authentication server to use GitHub authentication for NetlifyCMS.
-This is already implemented for your with some Cloud Functions (see `/functions/oauth/`), but you still need to follow the steps described [here](#Deploy-on-Vercel) before you deploy to production.

-Note: It's recommended to connect your git repo with Vercel (or Netlify) for automatic deployments on each push to the project.
+Note: It's recommended to connect your git repo with Vercel or Netlify for automatic deployments.
 When you hit the "publish" button inside the CMS, a commit will be made to your repo that includes the changes you made to the page.
 With automatic deployments activated this means a deployment will be triggered after you publish any changes.
 After this deployment, your changes will be live.

----

-## Tailblocks

-Section components are built with [Tailblocks](https://mertjf.github.io/tailblocks/).
+#### Deploy

+Because Github requires a server for authentication, Netlify facilitates basic GitHub authentication.

+To enable basic GitHub authentication follow the authentication provider setup steps in the [Netlify docs](https://docs.netlify.com/visitor-access/oauth-provider-tokens/#setup-and-settings).

 ---